 He played three seasons with the Pacers and led the NBA in 1997-98 in free-throw percentage (.939) and ranked third in 3-point percentage (.440).
 In 1999-2000, Mullin led the Pacers in 3-point percentage (.465) which was second in the NBA.
 He concluded his Pacer career by appearing in three games of the 2000 NBA Finals against the Los Angeles Lakers.

 However, Golden State was home and he returned in 2001 for his last season in the NBA to play for the Warriors.
 The franchise leader in games played said, "I came here to play and help these young guys."
-He stayed after his playing days as well as before the 2002-03 season he joined the front office of the Warriors as a special assistant.
+He stayed after his playing days as well as before the 2002-03 season he joined the front office of the Warriors as a special assistant, staying in that role until 2009.